 Storage is an important part of a gameroom.
 Built-ins can be quite expensive if you are hiring a professional.
 This project uses Ikea shelves to create nice built-ins that look great, function well, and aren’t that difficult to create.
 The shelves are perfect for storing games, movies, and CDs.

 These clever skateboard shelves aren’t difficult to make and can add a nice touch to your room.

 Here is a creative idea for a storage shelf.

 If you have young kids, this child-size table is perfect for giving them a place to color, paint, or play games.

 Take a traditional table and convert it into a Lego table that kids will love.

 Here’s a functional coffee table that will give you some storage and look great in your gameroom.

 Let’s face it, gamerooms can be loud.
 If the noise from your gameroom is an issue, you may want to consider soundproofing.
 Here is a practical way to do it yourself.

 If you like this post, please pin the image below on Pinterest.

-I live in Pennsylvania with my wife and two children.
+I live in Pennsylvania with my wife and four children.
 Time with family is very important to me, so I started Gameroom Vault to help others find fun ways to spend time with their families at home.